The People of Wisconsin Make Revolutionary History

 I have always been proud to proclaim allegiance to the Wisconsin Idea.
 The widely known and respected Wisconsin Idea affirms the fundamental relationship of publicly supported higher education and the entire population of Wisconsin.

-– Judy Crain, Recipient 2017 UW-Green Bay, Chancelor’s Award
+– Judy Crain, Recipient 2017 UW-Green Bay, Chancellor’s Award

 “The rise of big business in the 1870s created an oligarchy of wealthy businessmen.
 Politicians and business leaders conspired to create policies that favored their friends rather than the public.
 Wisconsin’s legislature was controlled by a few powerful Republican leaders until the 1890s.”

-“[Bob] La Follete had an idea for a Progressive experiment called the Wisconsin Idea.
-It was the belief that efficient government should be controlled by voters rather than businesses and lobbyists, and that help from specialists in law, economics and the social and natural sciences would produce the most effective government possible.”
+“[Bob] La Follette had an idea for a Progressive experiment called the Wisconsin Idea.
+It was the belief that efficient government should be controlled by voters rather than businesses and lobbyists, and that help from specialists in law, economics, and the social and natural sciences would produce the most effective government possible.”